Approaching the thermodynamic limit of a bounded one-component plasma: MD simulation for BOCP

 \begin{myfigure}{0.978}{8}{Size dependence of the ionic compressibility factor $Z_i$ determined from MD simulation using Eqs.\ (\ref{seq:refEquation15}) (circles) and (\ref{seq:refEquation23}) (squares) at $\Gamma=30$.}

 \end{myfigure}

-Determination of the energies $u_{p\mr ex}(\Gamma,N)$ and $u_{b\mr ex}(\Gamma,N)$ makes it possible to obtain the ionic compressibility factor (\ref{seq:refEquation15}) In Fig.~\ref{f8}, it is compared with the same quantity estimated from the virial (\ref{seq:refEquation23}).
-It is noteworthy that (i) estimates from the energies are in a good agreement with those from virial, however, the latter have much larger scatter and (ii) within the accuracy attained in our simulation, $Z_i$ seems to be size-independent.
+Determination of the energies $u_{p\mr ex}(\Gamma,N)$ and $u_{b\mr ex}(\Gamma,N)$ allows one to obtain the ionic compressibility factor (\ref{seq:refEquation15}).
+In Fig.~\ref{f8}, it is compared with the same quantity estimated from the virial (\ref{seq:refEquation23}).
+It is noteworthy that (i) estimates from the energies are in a good agreement with those from the virial, however, the latter have much larger scatter and (ii) within the accuracy attained in our simulation, $Z_i$ seems to be size-independent.
 Such peculiarities hold true irrespective of $\Gamma$.
-Thus, we take the average of all $Z_i$ available for different $N$ at the same $\Gamma$ as an estimate of its thermodynamic limit, the error being calculated by application of a standard statistical method to the sample of the size up to 9.
-The resulting dependence $Z_i(\Gamma)$ is shown in Fig.~\ref{f9}.
-As is seen, the results from energy and virial are hardly distinguishable, except for the highest $\Gamma$, which validates correctness of $Z_i$ determination.
-At $\Gamma<0.3$, the obtained $Z_i$ almost coincides with the ionic compressibility factor $1 - {\Gamma ^{3/2}}/2\sqrt 3$ that results from the Debye--Hückel approximation, as it must.
-In the interval $0.1\le\Gamma\le30$, $Z_i$ can be approximated by the function
+Thus, we take the average of all $Z_i$ available for different $N$ at the same $\Gamma$ as an estimate of its thermodynamic limit, the error being calculated by application of a standard statistical method to the sample of size up to nine, by the number of BOCP sizes used.
+The resulting dependence $Z_i(\Gamma)$ is shown in Fig.~\ref{f9} and listed in Table~\ref{t2}.
+As is seen, the results from energy and virial are hardly distinguishable, except for the highest $\Gamma$, which validates the overall correctness of $Z_i$ determination.
+At $\Gamma<0.3$, the obtained $Z_i$ almost coincides with the ionic compressibility factor $Z=1 - {\Gamma ^{3/2}}/2\sqrt 3$ that results from the Debye--Hückel approximation, as it must.
+In the interval $0.1\le\Gamma\le27.72$, $Z_i$ can be approximated by the function